AkshayAgarwal007/Jekyll-Mono/people.md

 ## Andrea Hidalgo Valadez (BSc, Mitacs Globalink 2014)

 [Andrea](https://www.linkedin.com/in/andreaahidalgov) investigated the use of [clustering algorithms](https://github.com/LaurethTeX/Clustering) in analysis of multi-wavelength astronomical catalogs.
-She completed her MSc in astophysical instrumentation at [INAOE, Mexico](http://inaoe.edu.mx) in 2017 and will soon be starting her PhD.
+She completed her MSc in astophysical instrumentation at [INAOE, Mexico](http://inaoe.edu.mx) in 2017 and is now a [DPhil student at Oxford](https://www2.physics.ox.ac.uk/contacts/people/hidalgo).

 ## Gabe Keenleyside (BSc 2014)